I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2023-05-24-WebGoat-SSRF.md

 <ins> **Server-Side Request Forgery** </ins>

-In a Server-Side Request forgery (SSRF) attack, the attacker can abuse functionality on the server to read or update internal resources.
+In a Server-Side Request Forgery (SSRF) attack, the attacker can abuse functionality on the server to read or update internal resources.
 The attacker can modify a URL which the code running on the server will read and submit data to.
 By carefully selecting URLs, the attack may read server configurations such as metadata, connect to internal services, or perform post requests towards internal services that are not intended to be exposed.
----

 **WebGoat SSRF Challenge 1**

 ![ssrf1](/docs/assets/images/webgoat/ssrf/csrf16.png)